|Mike Higgins, Lead Pastor

 |Jason Jung, e-mail

 My magnanimous wife, Megan and I have lived in St. Louis since 2008 and been at South City Church pretty much since then.
-We were blessed with a son named Townes Stanley in April of 2012, who continues to teach us about God’s unyielding provision and our own frailty.
-If you haven’t met him yet, you need to.
+We have been blessed with two sons, Townes and Avery, who continue to teach us about God’s unyielding provision and our own frailty.
+If you haven’t met them yet, you need to.
 We also have a dog named Franny who thinks she’s kind of a big deal.
 My wife is a counselor and I work as a graphic designer and manager for a multimedia company.

 Why is the Gospel good news?
 Because it acknowledges the struggles of life and assures me of a place and purpose in God’s kingdom.
 The good news of God’s promises is also a call for us to live life as it’s meant to be and doing so we all get a chance to take part in his coming kingdom.

 |Ben Perrin, e-mail